confluentinc/tutorials/data-contracts/README.md

 # Managing Data Contracts

-Data contracts consists not only of the schemas to define the data, but also rulesets allowing for more fine-grained validations, controls, and discovery.In this tutorial, we'll evolve a couple of schemas and add data quality and migration rules.
-We'll also explore tagging those schemas, fields, and rules for data discovery.
+Data contracts consist not only of the schemas to define the structure of events, but also rulesets allowing for more fine-grained validations, controls, and discovery.
+In this tutorial, we'll evolve a schemas and add data quality and migration rules.

 <img src="./images/overview.png" width="1000" height="600">